Tutorial - Integrate STAAD.Pro

 Let's Integrate the worker in our VIKTOR app

-A worker is simple program that lets you connect the app you have in the cloud to a server on which in this case STAAD.Pro and python can run to execute scripts and analyis' on models.
+A worker is a simple program that lets you connect the app you have in the cloud to a server on which in this case STAAD.Pro and Python can run to execute scripts and analyses on models.
 Once we have a worker set up, we can connect our app!
 If you do not have access to a server with STAAD.Pro on it, do not worry, you can replicate this process on your local machine for the development of your applications.

 The connection between VIKTOR and STAAD.Pro is managed by the generic worker.
 You can install the worker on your local machine to test the integration by following this guide.